stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ### JSON Representations

-While discussing this SIP, it has become clear that the current Stacks.js representation is confusing to developers.
+For historical reasons, a Stacks.js internal representation, based on the Stacks core code, has been used in serialized payloads to wallets.
+These representations are not human-readable and thus make debugging difficult.
-Rather, a better solution would be human-readable — for example, rely on string literal enumeration, rather than magic values, which need additional lookups.
+A better solution would be to rely on string literal enumeration, rather than magic values, which need additional lookups.
 Relying on soley a hex-encoded also poses difficulties when building Stacks enabled web applications.

 #### Clarity values